biggie-inc/django-labeller/README.md

 6. Now open `127.0.0.1:5000` within a browser.
 This is a local server where the app will run in a browser window, and you can begin outlining.

 7. To begin drawing outlines:
     - Under "Edit Labels", select "Poly"
     - Under "Multi-Polygon", select "Mode: New" and "Draw: Polygon"
     - Left-click to create boundary points
     - When outline complete, right-click to complete polygon

-8. Adjust polygon if needed by selecting "Mode: Add" or "Mode: subtract"
+8. If needed, adjust polygon by selecting "Mode: Add" or "Mode: subtract"

 9. Ensure you **classify each polygon** by clicking the drop-down under "Change Class" and selecting the correct category